 Each oven is a unique artisan piece with its own temperature points, which you will need to get used to.
 The heating time of each oven will vary depending on the size and type of wood used but it tends to be between 30 and 45 minutes.

-By general rule, you don't need to add any more wood logs once the oven reaches 150°C because the oven will carry on increasing in temperature even without any fire or flames.
+By general rule, you don't need to add any more even without any fire or flames.